About the Zion Community Project, Inc. | Project History | Video | Location of Zion Cemetery

 Officers:

-Reverend O. C. Collins, Jr. (Bethlehem MB Church)
+Reverend O. C. Collins, Jr. (Bethlehem Missionary Baptist Church)

 Attorney Reginald Eskridge (Eskridge & Eskridge Law Firm)